Outpatient Substance Abuse Treatment: FAQ

-However, it is important to note that care of dependent family members is not a reason to avoid seeking a more intensive inpatient addiction treatment program if that is what is needed to heal.
-If there is an alternative option for care of dependents that would facilitate the needed treatment, it is always preferable to make that choice, no matter how uncomfortable or initially difficult, rather than put the sobriety and health of the client at risk – and risking the safety of dependents at the same time.
-Caregivers must take care of their own health and wellbeing before they can effectively attend to the needs of others, and that is no less true when the disorder in question is addiction.
+However, it is important to note that the care of dependent family members is not a reason to avoid seeking a more intensive inpatient addiction treatment program if that is what is needed to heal.
+If there is an alternative option for the care of dependents that would facilitate the needed treatment, it is always preferable to make that choice, no matter how uncomfortable or initially difficult, rather than put the sobriety and health of the client at risk – and risking the safety of dependents at the same time.
+Caregivers must take care of their own health and well-being before they can effectively attend to the needs of others, and that is no less true when the disorder in question is addiction.

 Can outpatient treatment programs work around my work or school schedule?

 Not exactly.
 An intensive outpatient treatment program may require five hours or more of treatment and therapies, and those are scheduled daily.
 Many are group workshops and support groups, thus the times cannot be shifted to accommodate the scheduling needs of individual participants on a regular basis.
 It may be possible, however, for an occasional change to be accommodated as long as it only impacts the schedule minutely – but that is usually only in the event of a personal or family emergency and/or later in treatment when the person has demonstrated a strong commitment to recovery.
 Additionally, it may not be as difficult to navigate scheduling to accommodate work if a less intensive outpatient treatment program is undertaken.